DmitriySh/system-design-course/03-data-storage/Lecture.md

 ## Additional features
- - `Stored procedure` = is a group of SQL queries that can be saved and reused multiple times
+ - `Stored procedure` = is a group of SQL queries that can be saved and reused multiple times:
+   - can be implemented in a variety of programming languages (PL/pgSQL, SQL/PSM, Java, C and others);
+   - it is compiled, stored in the database and is close to the data, which is highly efficient;
+   - typically includes flow control statements: IF, WHILE, LOOP, REPEAT and CASE;
+   - can receive variables, declare variables and return result sets;
+   - works in the same transaction that the sql statement;
 ```sql
 CREATE OR REPLACE PROCEDURE select_expensive_products(price_threshold double precision)
 LANGUAGE plpgsql